 - Spread onto salmon fillets before baking

-- Stir through fresh cooked pasta for an easy dill lemon pasta
+- Stir through freshly cooked pasta for an easy dill lemon pasta

-- Top freshly steamed vegetables or cooked potatoes
+- Top freshly steamed vegetables, like corn or asparagus, or cooked potatoes

-Store in an air tight container in the refrigerator for up to a month.
-A convenient way to store it is to roll it into a roll of waxed paper with twists at either end.
-Then use a sharp knife to slice off a discs of butter as needed.
+Store in an air-tight container in the refrigerator for up to a month.
+A convenient way to store it is to roll it into a roll of waxed or parchment paper with twists at either end.
+Then use a sharp knife to slice off a disc of butter as needed.

 Lemon dill butter recipe card